 Comical or informative?

 When planning what kind of video to make – think carefully!
-There are many examples of companies who have accidently offended their potential customers during their attempt at promoting themselves – and it’s not just the video marketing campaigns that get bad press that can be considered fails.
+There are many examples of companies who have accidentally offended their potential customers during their attempt at promoting themselves – and it’s not just the video marketing campaigns that get bad press that can be considered fails.
 On YouTube there are endless companies who have made videos that (even if how cheesy they are actually makes them entertaining!) will have in no way led the company to making any sales.

-There’s no doubt that there can be a huge rewards for creating ‘viral’ type videos, and Forbes have some tips on how to make videos go viral if you are wanting to know more about this.
+There’s no doubt that there can be huge rewards for creating ‘viral’ type videos, and Forbes have some tips on how to make videos go viral if you are wanting to know more about this.

 But, there can also be great value in creating content which isn’t trying to be funny or go viral.
 Videos which give genuine insight into your business and show your brand, products / services or promotional offers, can be very useful in helping customers understand your business and help increase trust.
-Example of these could be; quick behind the scenes videos of your company, your products being made, customers enjoying your service, interviews with employees or customers, short animations etc. 52% of consumers say that watching a video makes them more confident in online purchases (Inovodo), and Axonn Research found seven in 10 people view brands in a more positive light after watching interesting video content from them.
+Examples of these could be; quick behind the scenes videos of your company, your products being made, customers enjoying your service, interviews with employees or customers, short animations etc. 52% of consumers say that watching a video makes them more confident in online purchases (Inovodo), and Axonn Research found seven in 10 people view brands in a more positive light after watching interesting video content from them.

 You can also go down the route of being Informative and addressing an issue.
 For this, think about what problems or obstacles your clients could be facing and answer them in your video.